Pece17/IoTBeacon/README.md

 12. Add the final versions of ```BeaconScanner.py```, ```ScanUtility.py```, ```DatabaseInsert1.php```, ```DatabaseInsert2.php```, ```DatabaseInsert3.php``` (total of nine files because of three Raspberry Pis), and ```index.php``` files to separate GitHub files

-13. Peer review, everyone in the project group makes their own
+13. Write Peer review, everyone in the project group writes their own!

-14. Powerpoint presentation and live demo
+14. Write Powerpoint presentation and live demo!

-15. Final report
+15. Write Final report!

+16. Write Technical report!

-16. Add weekly working hours to Moodle
+17. Add weekly working hours to Moodle!

-17. Raspberry Pi 3 to a further classroom
+18. Raspberry Pi 3 to a further classroom?

-18. Own chapter for ```Installing Salt Minion on Raspberry Pis```
+~~19.
+Own chapter for ```Installing Salt Minion on Raspberry Pis```~~

-19. Remove passwords from GitHub
+20. Remove passwords from GitHub

-20. Make text file with all the devices, usernames, and passwords used in the system
+21. Make a text file with all the devices, usernames, and passwords used in the system